kescobo/bst273/src/04-Lecture-collections-iterators.md

 Don't forget to google!

-"How do I add something to a list in python?"
+Eg. "How do I add something to a list in python?"

 **Question 1**